BielRoig/hfeb-guide/content/docs/matchup-spread/gat.md

 This is the worst possible scenario for you.

 If the opponent has **Quirion Dryad** in play and is casting cantrips, Gush, and Accumulated Knowledge, every extra turn makes the game harder.
-They aren't just finding counters and removal — they're turning those same spells into damage.
+They aren't just finding counters and removal: they're turning those same spells into damage.

 This often forces you into forced plays.
 Sometimes you have to try to resolve Survival or Hermit Druid even into possible counters or removal, simply because waiting a turn means dying to Dryad or Psychatog.